How to Prepare for Gravel Events

 Tire Selection Guidelines

-Many Mariposa builds are paired with premium gravel tires like René Herse or Continental tires, offering the ideal balance of speed, grip, and durability.
+Many of the bikes we build up in the store have premium gravel tires like René Herse or Continental tires, offering the ideal balance of speed, grip, and durability.

-Getting your tire pressure right is one of the simplest ways to improve performance.
+Getting your tire pressure right is one of the simplest ways to improve performance as it'll affect grip, comfort, handling and rolling resistance.

 👉 Use the Silca Tire Pressure Calculator: